Olian04/Turing.js/README.md

   })
   .token('*', (state, token) => {
     // * is NOT a wildcard
-    return new Error({
+    return {
       code: 1337,
-      message: 'If you return an error, it will be handled over to the errorHandler provided in the constructor'
+      message: 'If you return an error it will be thrown'
       level: 'MINOR'
     });
   });